 Creating a container for your class

-Now that we've seen a fantastic example of a container, let's set up our first container ourselves using the Remote – Containers extension.
-Let's start off in a “Hello World” Python application:
+Now that we've seen a fantastic example of a container, let's set up our first container ourselves using the Dev Containers extension.
+Let's start off in a "Hello World" Python application:

-We'll select Remote-Containers: Add Development Container Configuration Files… to begin setting up the files necessary for a development container:
+We'll select Dev Containers: Add Dev Container Configuration Files… to begin setting up the files necessary for a development container:

 Container configuration files are what's needed to create and customize a development container.
 The list of container definitions that appears is filtered based on the contents of your application, which in our case is a Python file.
 Let's select Python 3:

 .devcontainer folder and two configuration files within it: